daleonpz/Research-Project/chapter1.md

 In order words, a complete toolchain is available as extensions to _Eclipse Che_ which allows not only a fast, but also an independent platform development.

-In addition, the cloud platform is built on top of other Eclipse frameworks such as Eclipse Hono, which is  used in telemetry applications; and Eclipse Ditto, which is used to create a digital rover twin.
-It also provides the Kuksa app-store, so users could download an app and deploy it directly in their rovers.
+In addition, the cloud platform is built on top of other Eclipse frameworks such as Eclipse Hono, which is  used in telemetry applications; and Eclipse Ditto, which is used to create a digital instance of the in-vehicle platform.
+It also provides the Kuksa app-store, so users can download an App and deploy it directly in their rovers.

 In-vehicle Platform (Rover)
 ----------------------------
-The  in-vehicle platform or Rover is based on a raspberry pi 3 that can run _Raspbian Jessie_ or _AGL_ as Operating system.
+The  in-vehicle platform prototype or  Rover is based on a raspberry pi 3 that can run _Raspbian Jessie_ or _AGL_ as Operating system.
-The available hardware is shown in figure \ref{img:rovercomponents}.
+The available hardware is shown in Figure \ref{img:rovercomponents}.
-There are two layers besides the raspberry pi.
+There are two hardware layers besides the raspberry pi.
 The _Motor driver_ layer based on a MC33926 Motor Driver, and the _Sense_ layer, a custom made circuit board that is designed as a shield on top of MC33926 [@App4mc2017].
 The Sense layer provides interfaces for sensors (accelerometers, magnetometer, infrared, ultrasonic, humidity and temperature), buttons, buzzer and OLED display.